spiral/shopify-starter-kit/README.md

 # shopify-starter-kit

-Boilerplate for the large Shopify repository.
+Starter theme and environment for the largest Shopify stores.
-Repository makes it easier to work with the distribution of files in the project and automates some tasks
+Repository makes it easier to work with the distribution of files in the project and automates some tasks.

 Dev technologies and tools